21 Best Off The Beaten Path Places in Japan (2025 Guide)

 This ancient temple was believed to keep Japan’s first-ever Buddhist statue in the 7th century.

-You can have a glimpse of the replica statue when it is displayed to the public every 6 years.
+Better yet, you can have a glimpse of the replica statue when it is displayed to the public every 6 years!

 • Togakure Ninpo Museum